critical

 Is Your App Vulnerable?

-VAS automatically scans for firebase security rules misconfiguration and provides detailed remediation guidance.
+VAS automatically scans for firebase security rules misconfiguration and provides detailed remediation guidance with code examples.
+Our scanner specifically targets vulnerabilities common in AI-generated applications.